surveyjs/survey-library/docs/get-started-angular.md

 ## Configure Styles

-SurveyJS ships with the Modern and Default V2 UI themes illustrated below.
+SurveyJS Form Library is shipped with several predefined themes illustrated below and a flexible theme customization mechanism based on CSS variables.

 ![Themes in SurveyJS Form Library](images/survey-library-themes.png)

-Open the `angular.json` file and reference a style sheet that implements the required theme:
+To add SurveyJS themes to your Angular application, open the `angular.json` file and reference the Form Library style sheet:

 ```js
 {